 - Recommendations for specific accommodations.

 In rare instances, the Institute may not grant a student’s request for the accommodation.
-If a student believes that she or he has been discriminated against or denied a reasonable accommodation in violation of this policy, the student may file a written appeal, setting forth the circumstances of the grievance, to the senior vice president for academic affairs/dean of faculty, who will investigate the matter and resolve the appeal in his or her sole discretion.
+If a student believes that she or he has been discriminated against or denied a reasonable accommodation in violation of this policy, the student may file a written appeal, setting forth the circumstances of the grievance, to the senior vice president for academic affairs/dean of faculty, who will investigate the matter and resolve the appeal at his or her sole discretion.

 A written appeal should be made within 45 days of notice of denial of the accommodation request.
 The student may request a conference with the dean, or the dean’s designee, to discuss the appeal.
-The student may be assisted during such conference by an appropriate professional with knowledge of the student’s disability, functional limitation(s), and/or the availability of appropriate accommodations.
+The student may be assisted during such a conference by an appropriate professional with knowledge of the student’s disability, functional limitation(s), and/or the availability of appropriate accommodations.
 The dean will provide the student with a written copy of her/his determination within 45 days of the date of receipt of the written appeal.